Hairstyles and make up for the wedding day

 Instead of full cosmetic procedures a lot of brides now choose a gentler “medi-spa” approach where they offer less aggressive and invasive treatments than would be classed as cosmetic surgery, but with greater effects than you would get from a spa treatment.
 These medi-spas can help with thread veins, cellulite, patchy or blotchy skin and various other minor blemishes that you might want to address before your wedding day.

 It is generally accepted that brides or grooms choosing to have cosmetic surgery before the wedding are not just doing it because they want to look their best for their wedding day, or wedding night, but that it is more about starting a new chapter in their life, and starting the chapter as the person they have always aspired to be, both emotionally and physically.

 Do you offer bridal beauty services?Let our brides know!

-With a previous career as a hairdresser, Denise knows how to find beauticians and hairdressers you can really trust to make you look amazing.
+With a previous career as a hairdresser, Denise is an expert in the bridal beauty category.
+She knows exactly how to find beauticians and hairdressers you can really trust to make you look amazing.